Peoria Unified Food & Nutrition Department

 Breakfast & Lunch Prices

 - Breakfast includes a choice of hot entree or breakfast kit, fruit & 100% fruit juice and a choice of white or chocolate milk.
-Meal price is $1.50, reduced price 30-cents.
+Meal price is $1.50, reduced price meals are no cost for the 23-24 school year.

 - Lunch includes a choice from 2 hot and 1 cold lunch entrees, fruit & vegetable bar, choice of white, chocolate or strawberry milk.
-Meal price is $2.50, reduced price 40-cents.
+Meal price is $2.50, reduced price meals are no cost for the 23-24 school year.

 - Breakfast includes entree, fruit and milk.
-Meal price is $1.75, reduced price 30-cents.
+Meal price is $1.75, reduced price meals are no cost for the 23-24 school year.

 - Lunch is a choice of hot or cold entrees, fruit, vegetable and beverage.
-Meal price is $2.75, reduced price is 40-cents.
+Meal price is $2.75, reduced price meals are no cost for the 23-24 school year.

 Menu items are subject to change without notification.
 Alternate items will be provided.